duncaneddy/ground-station-optimizer/README.md

 # Ground Station Optimizer

-This repository provides an application for determining the optimal ground station provider and station network for a given satellite mission.
+This repository provides an application for determining the optimal ground station provider and station provider for a given satellite mission.
 It contains the code and examples supporting the associated paper presented at the 2025 IEEE Aerospace Conference.

-Ground Station Optimizer helps satellite operators determine the optimal ground station provider and station network for a given satellite mission.
+Ground Station Optimizer helps satellite operators determine the optimal ground station provider and station provider for a given satellite mission.
 The application solves the multi-objective optimization problem to determine the optimal set of locations to support a mission.